-Having made its debut on a production car in 2012 with the launch of the first-generation Mazda CX-5, Mazda’s Kodo – Soul of Motion design philosophy has evolved over the last decade and now with the all-new Mazda CX-60 the company took on the challenge of creating an SUV design that would not only reflect the enhancement of Kodo, but also visually confirm the CX-60’s longitudinal front-engine, rear-wheel drive SUV architecture.
+Having made its debut on a production car in 2012 with the launch of the first-generation Mazda CX-5, Mazda’s Kodo – Soul of Motion design philosophy has evolved over the last decade and now with the Mazda CX-60 it forms an SUV design that reflects the enhancement of Kodo, but also visually confirms the CX-60’s longitudinal front-engine, rear-wheel drive SUV architecture.

 Additionally, the aim of Mazda’s designers was to ensure the Mazda CX-60’s exterior design was recognisable as a premium SUV that could only have been ‘Crafted in Japan’.
 Conceived under the design concept of ‘Noble Toughness’, the imposing strength of the Mazda CX-60’s beautiful and dynamic styling conveys the intelligence and elegance of the latest evolution of Kodo design, which is influenced by the Japanese concept of Ma – the calm and dignified beauty of empty space.

-The Mazda CX-60 Homura takes on a sportier look with body coloured wheel arch mouldings, 20-inch metallic black alloy wheels and a gloss black honeycomb style grille combined with gloss black door mirrors and side gill trims.
+The Mazda CX-60 Homura and Homura Plus takes on a sportier look with body coloured wheel arch mouldings, 20-inch metallic black alloy wheels and a gloss black honeycomb style grille combined with gloss black door mirrors and side gill trims.
 The Homura look is finished off with dark plated finish for the signature wing grille surround.
-For the flagship Takumi, the elegant look of this range-topper is set off by a gloss black bar type grille with chrome finish signature wing surround.
-The 20-inch wheels feature a two-tone black and silver metallic machined look, while body coloured mirrors and silver side gills also mark out the range-topping Takumi and give a hint to its luxurious interior and stunning cabin materials.
+For the Takumi and Takumi Plus, the elegant look of this range-topper is set off by a gloss black bar type grille with chrome finish signature wing surround.
+The 20-inch wheels feature a two-tone black and silver metallic machined look, while body- coloured mirrors and silver side gills also mark out the range-topping Takumi and Takumi Plus to give a hint to its luxurious interior and stunning cabin materials.

 From the very beginning of Kodo design the aim of this, now multi award-winning, styling philosophy was to achieve the concept of ‘breathing life into a car’ by creating a form in which the car is a moving object that resembles a living creature running at full speed.
 Its framework expresses stability, much as a living organism uses its skeletal structure and muscles to firmly grip the ground – this is the essence of Kodo design.
 The Mazda CX-60 uses its strong form to convey a sporty stance on the road when viewed from any angle, giving this flagship SUV a look that highlights just how far Kodo design has come over the last decade.

 Complementing the simple beauty of the CX-60’s proportions and Kodo surfaces, Mazda’s designers and clay modellers made sure Mazda’s newest SUV had the attention to styling detail you’d expect from Mazda’s award-winning design team.
-The front grille adopts an adjusted aspect ratio that shows off the height of the grille more than other Mazdas, while for the first time, the signature wing now features an indicator incorporated into it to further accentuate the powerful look of the grille.
-The front lamp design is also new for Mazda, unlike previous models, the headlight arrangement features vertically stacked lamps and an L-shaped lighting signature to create a new expression that conveys the strength of an SUV and is perfectly matched to the CX-60’s style and proportions.
+The front grille adopts an adjusted aspect ratio that shows off the height of the grille more than other Mazdas, while for the first time, the signature wing features an indicator incorporated into it to further accentuate the powerful look of the grille.
+The front lamp design features vertically stacked lamps and an L-shaped lighting signature to create a new expression that conveys the strength of an SUV and is perfectly matched to the CX-60’s style and proportions.

 View the Mazda CX-60 in profile and the relatively rearward positioning of the cabin lends the vehicle a dynamic sense of movement and highlights the longitudinal engine and rear-wheel drive architecture.
 Viewed from the side, the CX-60’s sense of strength is enlivened by elegant surfacing that creates an elegant streak of light that reflects downwards from the cabin’s rear edge and grazes the rear wheel arch before reaching the ground.
 In line with the CX-60’s ‘Crafted in Japan’ creative inspiration, this surface treatment and its simple yet powerful motion, relates to a boldness seen in Japanese calligraphy.

-Other details unique to the CX-60, and not seen on a Mazda before, include the side gill signature trim that reflects the practice of adding an emblem to the front wings of sports cars.
-Featuring the letters ‘PHEV’ or In-Line Six to highlight the CX-60’s drivetrains they are silver on Exclusive-Line and Takumi and black on the Homura.
+Other details that debuted on the CX-60, and were not seen on a Mazda before, include the side gill signature trim that reflects the practice of adding an emblem to the front wings of sports cars.
+Featuring the letters ‘PHEV’ or In-Line Six to highlight the CX-60’s drivetrains they are silver on Exclusive-Line and Takumi models and black on the Homura models.
 The rear lighting signature adapts an L-shaped design to match that of the front light clusters, while the widely spread consecutive horizontal rear light design creates a high-class lighting signature appropriate to a premium SUV.